timeflysoon/Prism-Browser-Free/README.en.md

 | Profile duplication, groups, bulk operations, and local migration | ✓ |
 | Community fingerprint kernel distributed with the app | ✓ |

-### Pro Features

-- **Official newer kernels**: use newer kernels distributed with Prism Browser releases without compiling them locally.
-- **Local automation API**: query, launch, and close selected browser profiles on the local machine using a temporary access token.
-The API is not exposed to the public internet.
-- **Local scheduled tasks**: automatically launch and close profiles once, daily, or weekly for recurring local workflows.
-- **Local AI through MCP**: grant an AI access only to selected profiles.
-It can visit pages, read page content, click elements, and fill forms; access can be stopped or revoked at any time.
-- **Local-first data**: both Community and Pro store profile data on the user's device.
-Upgrading does not upload browser profiles, cookies, extension data, or proxy credentials.

-Pro is licensed for one device for one year.
-One activation code can be bound to one device at a time.
-After deactivation, the remaining license term can be used on another device.
-Expiration or deactivation does not delete local profiles, and Community features remain available.

 ## Security Reports

 Do not post activation codes, proxy passwords, cookies, wallet information, complete browser profiles, private keys, or diagnostic files containing personal data in public issues.
 When reporting a security problem, provide minimal reproduction steps, affected versions, platform, and impact after removing sensitive data.